"After May 8, 1945, Victory day, our section joins Paris and arises on the ground of Les Moulineaux, the current heliport.

 But for us, the rebels of the first hour, had to again do something out of the ordinary.

-- And if you were flying under the Eiffel Tower?
+- And if we were flying under the Eiffel Tower?

-The flight plan is quickly organized: take swooping down the esplanade of the Trocadero and its gardens, the bridge of Jena, pass under the immense Arch of iron, fly over the field of Mars and push up on the military school.
+The flight plan is quickly organized: down the esplanade of the Trocadero and its gardens, the bridge of Jena, pass under the immense Arch of iron, fly over the Champ de Mars and past the military school.
 There's room to spare.

 It wasn't a feat of flying.
-It needed more base address.
+It needed more boldness than skill.
 We had asked permission to no authority.

 The air force, such as the Civil Aviation Authority, sailed in the euphoria of victory.

-Nowadays, the aviator who is would amuse to pass under the legs of the great lady would be severely admonished.
+Nowadays, the aviator who would fancy to pass under the legs of the great lady would be severely admonished.

 But it was a different time.
-"There is a long time, from the time the wings of Liberation flew over the France".
+"It was long ago that the wings of Liberation flew over the France".

 Pierre SIMONET, Compagnon de la libération

-Observer in Piper Cub to the 1st (1st Regiment of artillery of the DFL R.A., Division of the France Libre)
+Observer in Piper Cub with the 1st (1st Regiment of artillery of the DFL R.A., Division of the France Libre)